Crafton, California: History

 In 1870, another water suit was filed, this time by Crafts, for the purpose of once more defining his right to water in the zanja.
 The court decision established that he had the right to four hours of water per day.
 In 1871, the court decided further that Crafts must divide the stream of water into two flows, one for others and a smaller one for himself, an order which Crafts did not carry out.
 Crafts bought his neighbor's farms to the east through which the zanja ran, and reasoned that, since he thought of the ditch as a natural stream, which it resembled in places, that he should have half of its water.
 Other farmers in the area disagreed and brought suit.
 This case was taken to the California Supreme Court, where Crafts lost.

 The first Protestant religious service in San Bernardino Valley was held in the Crafts home in 1873.

 Having accumulated 1800 acre of land by this time, Myron H. Crafts established the Crafton Land and Water Company in 1882, and constructed a reservoir above the subdivision of Crafton: the Crafton Reservoir.
 The Crafton School District was organized in 1882, and a bond passed in 1887 to erect a schoolhouse first used in 1888.
 A post office was established in Crafton in 1885, with M.H.
 Crafts as postmaster.
 In 1886, the Crafton Water Company was formed by other area residents who bought the reservoir from Crafts and expanded it.
 Initially, they owned 14% of zanja flow but by 1949 had increased ownership to 53%.

 In the 1870s and 1880s, a number of Native Americans of the Cahuilla tribe remained living in Crafton, working at agricultural tasks and tending sheep and stock that were owned by white settlers.
 Myron Crafts constructed a store for trading with the natives in the early 1880s.
 The building's first floor was the general store; its second floor was used as a Sunday School.

 Geography

 Crafton lies on a sloped alluvial plain of the San Bernardino basin.
 The elevation increases toward the southeast.
 The area is fairly dry and requires irrigation to supply the navel orange groves.
 The supply of mountain water via Zanja Aqueduct is plentiful.

 South and east of Crafton rise the Crafton Hills, a low, rolling set of hills created by about ten active normal dip-slip faults collectively called the Crafton Hills fault zone or the Crafton Hills Horst-and-Graben Complex which stretches between the San Jacinto fault and the San Andreas Fault.
 The highest point, Zanja Peak, tops out at 3,297 feet (1,005 m), approximately 1600 ft above Crafton.
 Crafton Hills is home to Crafton Hills College and includes recreational trails and the Crafton Reservoir, which supplies Crafton and Redlands with water.

+Crafton holds the record for the highest temperature in the United States in November, when on November 12, 1906, the temperature reached 105.1 °F (40.6 °C).